peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

     public string SubType { get; }

-Gets this media type's subtype.
+Gets this media type's subtype (for example, "plain" in "text/plain").
+The resulting string will be in lowercase letters.

 <b>Returns:</b>